rseng/starter-pack/portal.md

 # Community Portal

+The portal is the central location for all of the content that you came up with in your [plan](plan.md).
+The guide here will provide steps and a template to make this easy for you!

+## A Little Background

 When us-rse first started, it had created a [Slack channel](https://usrse.slack.com) along with a [GitHub organization](https://www.github.com/usrse) to serve the [main website](https://us-rse.org).
 As a new RSE in the community